turgeniev/money-transfer-test/README.md

 ## Money transfer application

 This is simple Web application that demonstrate transfer of money between accounts.
 It is implemented with minimal usage of frameworks.
-The only required dependency is [Netty](https://netty.io) for implementing basic http server.

-No authentication is required and information about accounts is stored in memory.
+There is no authentication and information about accounts is stored in memory.

+### Prerequisites

+Set `JAVA_HOME` to Java 11 runtime.

 ### 1. How to build